VJ-Laxmi/Trial-git/README.md

 # Trial-git

--Trialing for the first time and everthings working smoothly.
+-Trialing for the first time and everything's working smoothly.